rezasyariefsn/DehazeApps/README.md

 and run it

-*Noted YOU WIFI/INTERNET must same between laptop and smartphone
+*Noted YOUR WIFI/INTERNET must same between laptop and smartphone